When I created this Singing 4 the Cubs campaign, I knew it would take a lot of planning.

 By the end, I had a good majority of the 3,500 fans singing along with me.
 I got a rousing ovation from the crowd.

-As I walked off the field past the dugout, Gary Van Tol, manager of the Boise Hawks, reached out and shook my hand.
+As I walked off the field past the dugout, the manager of the Boise Hawks, Gary Van Tol, reached out and shook my hand.
 He said something like “Way to step up and make something good happen in a bad situation.”

 I made it up to our seats behind home plate, near the press box, receiving many compliments from the folks along the way.
 The adrenaline was still pumping and it took a few minutes to relax.
 Whew!